Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 Tested in Python 3.6 (anaconda) with macOS Catalina.

 Please feel free to use it and commit any suggestions.
+If used in a publication please reference the following paper:

+*(coming soon)*

 [1]: https://en.wikipedia.org/wiki/U-Net
 [2]: https://en.wikipedia.org/wiki/Non-local_means